Podiatry - specialized foot care

 Specialized foot care for people with skin and nail conditions

-Who is the treatment for?
+Who is the treatment intended for?

 - For those with thickened, brittle, or pathologically altered nails,